Euclid Trucks: Antitrust lawsuit

-In 1959 the Department of Justice under Attorney General William P. Rogers initiated an antitrust suit, under the Clayton Act, against General Motors Corporation.
+In 1959, the Department of Justice, led by Attorney General William P. Rogers, initiated an antitrust suit, under the Clayton Act, against General Motors Corporation.
 It charged that GM was too dominant, and its business methods stifled competition in the off-road hauler and earthmoving market.
-GM fought the suit for eight years, finally surrendering in 1968, agreeing to sell the Euclid Division.
+GM fought the suit for eight years, finally surrendering in 1968 and agreeing to sell its Euclid Division.

 After the sale of Euclid to White Motor Corporation, GM formed the Terex brand.
-Under the sale agreement with White, GM was not allowed to produce trucks in competition with White for 4 years – from July 1, 1968, to July 1, 1972.
-GM could produce off-road haul trucks in this period, but could not sell them in the US.
-GM equipment dealers in the US were offered a franchise deal from White to sell the White/Euclid line of trucks for a period of 4 years.
+Under the sale agreement with White, GM was not allowed to produce trucks in competition with White for four years – from July 1, 1968, to July 1, 1972.
+GM could produce off-road haul trucks but could not sell them in the US.
+GM equipment dealers in the US were offered a franchise deal from White to sell the White/Euclid line of trucks for a period of four years.
 The international Euclid dealerships were still owned by GM, thus forcing White to form all-new international dealerships.
-GM produced haul trucks in the 1968-1972 period that it had developed during its ownership of Euclid from plants in Canada and Scotland, that it had been allowed to keep.
-These were sold as Terex, but were essentially the same as the Euclid line.
+GM produced haul trucks in the 1968-1972 period that it had developed during its ownership of Euclid, using plants in Canada and Scotland that it had been allowed to keep.
+They were sold under the name Terex, but were essentially the same as the Euclid line.

 The Euclid Company lost its prominence after the sale to White, and never achieved the standing that it enjoyed before the GM acquisition.

-Current state

-After the company was purchased by Hitachi Construction Machinery Co.
-Ltd. it is now producing a range of models of truck under the Hitachi name (although it is commonly branded as a Euclid, and several components bear the Euclid name).
-There are two classes of the machines that are currently in production: both are "rigid dumper" models (dump trucks with a rigid frame, non-articulated).
-The smaller construction and quarry trucks (30 ton - 90 ton) are dwarfed by the larger mining trucks in the 140ton - 450ton range.

-Production was moved from Euclid, Ohio, to Guelph in Ontario, Canada.
-The trucks are modern and are equipped with mufflers and computer controllers to meet environmental requirements for sound and exhaust emissions.

-There are some trucks currently in use in mines in the US, they can be seen in Canada at Fort McMurray, and throughout China, Australia, Africa, Indonesia and South America as well.
-Although the heady days of American needs for infrastructure have diminished, there is still much need for infrastructure and mining.

-Smaller construction trucks, of 32 tons and 36 tons capacity, are being built in India by Telcon, a joint venture between Tata and Hitachi Construction Machinery Co.
-Ltd. from Japan.

-These smaller trucks are of older technology - they were previously manufactured in Poland under license from VME (Volvo Michigan Euclid).
-The intended market for these older technology construction trucks is India.